urllib3/urllib3/docs/v2-migration-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This likely happens because you're using botocore which does not support urllib3 2.0 yet:
 https://github.com/boto/botocore/issues/2921.
-The good news is that botocore explcitly declares in
+The good news is that botocore explicitly declares in
 its dependencies that it only supports urllib3<1.27.
 Make sure to use a recent pip.
 That way, pip
 will install urllib3 1.26.x until botocore starts supporting urllib3 2.0.

+If you're deploying to an AWS environment such as Lambda or a host using Amazon Linux 2,
+you'll need to explicitly pin to `urllib3<1.27` in your project to ensure urllib3 2.0 isn't
+brought into your environment.
+Otherwise, this may result in unintended side effects with
+the default boto3 installation.

 AttributeError: module 'urllib3.connectionpool' has no attribute 'VerifiedHTTPSConnection'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~